Getting started with Renesas: RX65N Envision Kit (RPBRX65N)

 The following profile settings are important for your target:

-★The attribute PlatformPackage should refer to an installed Renesas RX Platform Package.
+★The attribute PlatformPackage should refer to the Renesas RX Platform Package.

 ★The attribute ScreenSize should correspond to the display size of the RX65N Envision Kit.